 Cutter arranged for the week-long event to be held at conference facilities, where the management team also had hotel-style accommodations and meals.
 This allowed the group to meet during the evenings to work on "homework" assignments, such as preparing for case discussions in assigned teams.

 Following this very successful program, Cutter was asked to facilitate a follow-up strategy session for the global team that would draw on what the team has learned during the executive education program.
-In preparation for facilitating the event, Cutter’s IT strategy expert interviewed key participants individually by phone and collaborated with the CIO and Global IT team to plan the format, approach, and agenda for the sessions.
+In preparation for facilitating the event, Cutter’s technology strategy expert interviewed key participants individually by phone and collaborated with the CIO and Global Technology team to plan the format, approach, and agenda for the sessions.
 Prior to facilitating the sessions, Cutter's expert participated in an advance day of team-building.
-Then, following the session, Cutter summarized the group's conclusions, combined them with our recommendations, and delivered a bulleted action plan to the client firm’s IT executives.
+Then, following the session, Cutter summarized the group's conclusions, combined them with our recommendations, and delivered a bulleted action plan to the client firm’s technology executives.

-This nationally-dominant energy company's CIO wanted a strengthened project planning process to achieve strong business linkage.
+A nationally-dominant energy company's CIO wanted a strengthened project planning process to achieve strong business linkage.
 Cutter accomplished this by applying our project requirements frameworks, focused on supporting company and business unit strategic intentions.
 Cutter prioritization and portfolio management frameworks were applied to demonstrate business-based decision-making and prioritization.
 An extensive training workshop covered the key elements of business-based project requirements coupled with business-driven project prioritization.